 If you do not qualify for a medical card, you can apply for a GP visit card.
 The GP visit card has higher income limits than the medical card.
 If you are aged over 70, you can get a GP visit card without a means test.

 Long-Term Illness Scheme

-Under the Long-Term Illness Scheme drugs, medicines and some approved appliances prescribed for the treatment of certain medical conditions are available free of charge.
+You can get your prescribed drugs, medicines, and some approved appliances for the treatment of certain medical conditions free under the Long-Term Illness Scheme.

 Drugs Payment Scheme

-If you don't have a medical card the Drugs Payment Scheme covers prescribed drugs and medicines costs that are over a set monthly amount.
-Application forms are available from your local pharmacy, Local Health Office or health centre.Hospital charges
+If you do not have a medical card, the Drugs Payment Scheme covers the costs of prescribed drugs and medicines that are over a set monthly amount.

-There are charges for public hospitals, but some people are exempt, including medical card holders.
-If you opt for private hospital care, you have to pay the total costs involved.
-Some or all of these costs may be covered by private health insurance.
+If you choose private hospital care, you must pay the total costs involved.
+Some or all of these costs may be covered by your private health insurance.

 You can claim medical expenses against income tax paid.

 There is tax relief on nursing home fees.